 Best Restoration After a Root Canal Procedure: Crown vs. Onlay vs. Filling

 A full dental crown wraps the tooth completely for maximum protection when multiple cusps are compromised, cracks are present, or bite forces are high, as they are on most molars and many premolars.
 A crown reinforces the remaining tooth, helps prevent future fractures, and provides an excellent seal against leakage.
-At The Smile Spa in Agoura Hills, our ceramic crowns are custom shaded to blend with your smile and are designed to handle everyday chewing with comfort and confidence.
+Ceramic crowns are custom shaded to blend with your smile and are designed to handle everyday chewing with comfort and confidence.
 For front teeth that have darkened after treatment, a ceramic veneer or crown may be chosen primarily for esthetics, even when a simpler restoration could meet strength requirements.

 When to Place the Final Restoration After a Root Canal Procedure

-- Build a solid foundation: After your root canal procedure, we place a core build-up to replace missing internal structure and create a stable base for the final restoration.
+- Build a solid foundation: After your root canal procedure, your dentist places a core build-up to replace missing internal structure and creates a stable base for the final restoration.

-- When we pause treatment: if tissues need time to settle or we want to verify bite dynamics after other dental work, we place a provisional first.
+- When dentists pause treatment: If tissues need time to settle or your dentist wants to verify bite dynamics after other dental work, your dentist will place a provisional first.

-- Provisional to perfect: The temporary crown protects the tooth while we evaluate comfort, esthetics, and function for a few weeks, then we finalize the permanent crown so it seals well, feels great when you chew, and looks like it has always been part of your smile.
+- Provisional to perfect: The temporary crown protects the tooth while evaluating comfort, esthetics, and function for a few weeks, then your dentist finalizes the permanent crown so it seals well, feels great when you chew, and looks like it has always been part of your smile.

 Root Canal Procedure Cost, Insurance, and Value